plone/documentation/docs/i18n-l10n/contributing-translations.md

 [See recent commits to the package `plone.app.locales`](https://github.com/collective/plone.app.locales/commits/master/).

-Maintainers will periodically create a pull request from the changes, and merge it.
+Maintainers will periodically review the pull request that Weblate creates automatically, and merge it.

 (contributing-plone-core-translations-support-label)=